Topheee/peeree-ios/README.md

 Simply open `Peeree.xcodeproj` using Xcode and hit `build`.

 ## Debugging
-Create an `LLDBInitFile` at the root of this project and add the path to the cloned `matrix-ios-sdk` repository to the source map:
+Create an `LLDBInitFile` at the root of this project and add the path to the cloned [matrix-ios-sdk](https://github.com/matrix-org/matrix-ios-sdk) repository to the source map:
 ```
 settings set target.source-map /Users/runner/work/MatrixSDK/MatrixSDK/matrix-ios-sdk/MatrixSDK /path/to/matrix-ios-sdk/MatrixSDK
 ```

+## Execute Unit Tests

+The unit tests are still in the making.
+Plus, since the server implementation is private, all unit tests in `PeereeServerAPITests.swift` won't run on your system.
+Adding a mock server is in planning.

 ## External Dependencies